milesba4/twitter_postgres_HW/README.md

 1. Main tasks:

-    1. There are two postgres containers defined in the `docker-compose.yml` file services: one containes a normalized database schema, and the other is denormalized.
+    1. There are two postgres containers defined in the `docker-compose.yml` file services: one contains a normalized database schema, and the other is denormalized.
        You will need to update the ports for each database so that they do not conflict with anyone else.

        > **NOTE:**